Gravitational radiation from hyperbolic orbits: comparison between self-force, post-Minkowskian, post-Newtonian, and numerical relativity results: Acknowledgements

 \section{Acknowledgements}

-I thank Chris Kavanagh, Olly Long, Jakob Neef and David Trestini for helpful discussions, and Riccardo Gonzo for comments on a draft of this work.
+I thank Chris Kavanagh, Olly Long, Jakob Neef and David Trestini for helpful discussions, and Riccardo Gonzo and Sarp Akcay for comments on a draft of this work.
 I also thank Hassan Khalvati for sharing data for very high eccentricity orbits.
 The comparison with this data built further confidence in the parabolic orbit results in this work.
 This work makes use of the Black Hole Perturbation Toolkit \cite{BHPToolkit}.
+I acknowledge support from a Royal Society – Research Ireland University Research Fellowship.
+This publication has emanated from research conducted with the financial support of Research Ireland under grant number 22/RS-URF-R/3825.